Skip to Content

 sudo docker run -it -p 8080:8080 {path to your config.yml}:/config.yml ghcr.io/mpcvault/client-signer --config-path=/config.yml

-The Client Signer is now ready to process signing requests for your vault.
+The Client Signer is now running and ready to handle signing requests for your vault.

 Step 5: Sign transactions via Client Signer